-AFTER/LIFE runs from Thursday, February 13, 2020 (the 26th anniversary of Aulerich-Sugai’s death) through June 30, 2020.
-It overlaps with Pride Month (June) and precedes the 23rd International AIDS conference, AIDS2020, which will take place in Oakland and San Francisco in July 2020.
+AFTER/LIFE ran from Thursday, February 13, 2020 (the 26th anniversary of Aulerich-Sugai’s death) through June 30, 2020.
+It overlapped with Pride Month (June) and preceded the 23rd International AIDS conference, AIDS2020, which took place in July 2020.
 This conference marks the 30th anniversary of the development of life-saving antiretroviral.

 - Ed Aulerich-Sugai (1950–1994) was an Asian American artist, writer, gardener, and AIDS activist.
 Primarily a representational painter, he drew inspiration from traditional Japanese mythology and iconography, which he transformed through a contemporary lens.
 His work also draws upon the anatomy of humans and animals to explore the power and fragility of life.
 Aulerich-Sugai died of AIDS in 1994 in San Francisco.
 A quarter-century later, his work stands as a unique document of his seven-year experience of living with the disease.

 - Mark Mitchell (b.
 1962) is a textile artist and costume designer for fashion and theater.
 He is the subject of the award-winning short film Burial, which documented the performance and exhibition of custom-made burial garments at the Frye Art Museum in Seattle in 2013.
 Mitchell lives in Tucson, AZ.